 Since each Weibull group needs a Weibull distribution, the available wind grid data in each grid corner point might have to be extrapolated to the reference heights H_r of the previously defined height groups.
+The number of extrapolation processes and the extrapolation distance depends on the available heights in the wind grid dataset used.
 Reanalysis wind data in grid format is normally provided for different heights; however, wind speed might not be available for all reference heights.
 Vertical extrapolation of wind data is typically performed with either the power law approach or the logarithmic law.
-Gualtieri/Secci (2012) find, that the power law yields an "accurate and better representation of wind speed profiles" (Gualtieri and Secci, 2012, p.
-183) than the logarithmic model, at least under unstable and neutral conditions.
+Gualtieri/Secci (2012) find, that the power law yields an "accurate and better representation of wind speed profiles" (Gualtieri and Secci, 2012) than the logarithmic model, at least under unstable and neutral conditions.
 The power law (4) is also easy to apply as it only has one unknown parameter, namely the wind shear coefficient α .